 Moles are mostly harmless however if the they start getting painful, itchy , any difference in a mole’s colour , size , shape , or if they start to bleed they start to bleed could be a warning sign of skin cancer.
 In this kind of cases consulting dermatologist is important.

 Best Surgical Excision Of a Mole In [email protected]

 Best Mole Excision Procedure Overview

-Moles can be treated either by a minor surgical procedure called radiofrequency or electrocautery, or punch excisionand the resulting wound is closed by thin sutures, or through laser.
-Sometimes, a combination of treatments may be needed.
+Moles can be treated either by a minor surgical procedures like radio frequency, electrocautery and punch excision.
+Sometimes a combination of treatments may be needed.
 Small moles are removed in a single session while larger moles require serial excision.
-Some moles like Nevus of Ota / Ito, Bathing trunk nevus, Beckers’s nevus require combination of laser therapies.
+Some moles like Nevus of Ota / Ito, Bathing trunk nevus, Beckers’s nevus requires combination of laser therapies.

 Tips To Look Out For Melanoma:

 - Any change in colour, shape, texture or height

 - Any mole that is irregular in growth

 - Any visible oozing/bleeding

 Since we cannot change our genes, it is not possible to prevent appearance of moles.
 The Following measures can help in better management of moles: